 Respond to messages and requests from employees promptly whenever possible.
 If you don’t have time to respond today, send a quick reply saying when you will have time to respond.
 And then be sure to respond by that time, if not sooner.

 Let your team know that you are not too busy to be interrupted for concerns or unexpected issues that come up.
 Encourage people to message you or drop by your office.
 If you’re busy when they try, don’t let them slip away.
 Make an appointment or call as soon as you you’re able.
 Thank people for reaching out.
 At busy times, you may need to politely set limits.
-You could say, “I just have a few minutes today.
+You might say, “I just have a few minutes today.
 I’m on deadline, but I’d love to hear what’s on your mind.”

 Explain your decisions as much as possible.
-Giving reasons for your decisions demonstrates respect for your employees and minimises misunderstandings, misperceptions, hurt feelings, and the spread of rumours.
+Giving reasons for your decisions demonstrates respect for your employees and minimizes misunderstandings, misperceptions, hurt feelings, and the spread of rumors.
 For example, if you decide to cancel a project that group members have been working on, people will want to hear why.
 What were the main considerations that went into the decision and who was involved in making it?
 Explain as much as you can.
 Speak simply and clearly and avoid jargon so you won’t be misinterpreted.

 Don’t make promises you can’t keep.
-Businesses often have to react quickly in response to economic conditions.
-Avoid making promises to your employees that you later have to retract.
+Businesses often have to shift quickly in response to economic conditions.
+Avoid making promises to your employees that you then have to retract.
 Use language that does not over-promise, for example, “Based on what I know now, I think we can budget for three new laptops this year.
 But we will have to get our final budget approval to know for sure.”

 Encourage people to be open and candid.
-Show employees you’re serious about creating and sustaining an open atmosphere by being open in your interactions with them.
+Show employees, you’re serious about creating and sustaining an open atmosphere by being open in your interactions with them.
 For example, if it’s not confidential, tell employees what news you’ve heard from your boss or at management meetings.
 Check with your manager anytime you’re uncertain if you can share company information.

 Make appropriate personal connections with employees even when you’re busy.
 Sometimes all it takes is a simple question like “How was your weekend?”
 Pick up the phone, send an email, and, when you can, connect in person.
 However, avoid connecting with your employees on social media—don’t send or accept friend requests.
 Letting your professional and personal worlds combine on social media can cause discomfort, inappropriate privacy breaches, and even legal problems.

 Give—and ask for—frequent feedback.
 We all need immediate and specific feedback to ensure that we’re productive and that our work stays on track.
 Make sure you mention positive performance when you see it.
-Talk to your employees individually when you need to address a shortcoming, focusing on their actions, not their personalities.
+Talk with your employees individually when you need to address a shortcoming, focusing on their actions, not their personalities.
 Giving feedback in person is best.
-In return, ask for feedback from employees and your own manager.
+Likewise, ask for feedback from employees and your own manager.
 A way to gather feedback may be to ask what you should keep doing, start doing, and stop doing.

 Set up recurring one-on-one meetings with all your direct reports to review workloads and assignments and to discuss expectations and concerns.
 Regularly scheduled time with employees is the best way to ensure that people understand the work and have the support they need to be productive.

 Take the time to explain and review goals.
 Research consistently shows that when employees feel connected to the business and understand how their actions can support it, there is less employee turnover and greater productivity.
 Reviewing individual goals is a productive way to spend your time as a manager.
-Tie the work to organisational objectives so that employees understand not only their work but the business as well.
+Tie the work to organizational objectives so that employees understand not only their work but the business as well.